 Entries by Diane Brown

-Roast a perfect chicken every time I love this roast chicken because it’s a simple, pure and tasty main dish.
+I love this roast chicken because it’s a simple, pure and tasty main dish.
+It easily is one of my favorite easy chicken recipes.
 And one chicken feeds my family of three about three times, so it’s one of my more economical recipes, saving both time and money.
-Although this is one of my most practical menu options, in […]
+But even though this is one of […]